yazzou/wordpress-toolbox/README.md

 This is a useful visualization of how [Wordpress decides which template to use](https://developer.wordpress.org/themes/basics/template-hierarchy) when displaying content on your site.
 Could work as a poster!

 ## Wordpress limitations about which I found the hard way

+#### It can't work with images in Adobe RGB

+The built-in WordPress image editor (which gets invoked when you resize images) will read Adobe RGB images as sRGB and alter the colors.
+There doesn't seem to be a way to fix this from WP or a plugin, so the only thing you can do here is make sure your images are sRGB.

 #### You can't nest pages of a type under pages of another type